vejsili/vejsili/README.md

 * **M.Sc.
 Thesis**: _Design of a Variable Area Nozzle (VAN) for Ultra-High Bypass Ratio (UHBPR) turbofan_
 * **First job experience**: _Clean Sky 2 "Fly-By-Wire for Small Air Transport (SAT)"_ at **TXT e-tech** as a consultant for **Piaggio Aerospace**, in Villanova d'Albenga, Italy
+* Academic projects:
+    * 6-DoF aircraft simulator in MATLAB Simulink
+    * LES simulation of a turbulent channel in OpenFOAM
+    * Numerical simulation of the Navier-Stokes equations - incompressible, 2D flow simulation with staggered Finite Difference (FD) in FORTRAN
+    * Aerodynamic multi-objective optimization of NACA 65-(12)10 profile used in axial compressor

 By the way, :arrow_heading_down: that's me :grin:
 ![Me](https://github.com/vejsili/vejsili/blob/main/ImageVM1.JPG)